4 Frequently Asked Questions About Keloid Scars

 There are many different types of scarring, all of which are a common side effect of our body’s healing mechanism; however, keloid scars are slightly different and a little more unsightly.

 Keloid scars are a particular type of scar that results from the overproduction of scar tissue.
-This overproduction usually leads to an elevated, raised area of scar tissue at the wound site.
+This overproduction usually leads to an elevated, raised area of scar tissue that often extends beyond the original wound site.
 Keloid scars are often a different color and texture than the surrounding skin, making them incredibly visible to the naked eye.
 Since keloid scarring can protrude from the skin’s surface, they have the potential to be difficult to treat and remove.

 Scarring occurs in everyone; however, keloids seem to be more common in certain subgroups of the population.
 According to the AAD, “the keloid is the most common skin condition among ethnic Chinese in Asia.
 In the United States, keloids are more common in African Americans and Hispanic Americans than whites.”
 Additionally, it appears that there is a genetic component to a person’s likelihood of developing keloids after skin trauma.

 3 - Can Keloid Scars Turn Into Cancer?

 You can breathe a sigh of relief with this skin concern; keloids are simply scar tissue, which is not highly vascularized or rapidly reproducing like normal skin cells.
 While your keloid scar may appear to grow over the course of several months, there’s no cause for concern over cancer.

 4 - What Kinds of Keloid Treatments Are Available?

 Keloid scars, and scars of any kind, aren’t the prettiest things to look at.
 Most of us want our skin to look smooth and vibrant, after all.
 If you’re wondering how to get rid of keloid scars, you certainly have a few options, and they work best when used in tandem.